FranciscoFerreiraT/WoW-Addons/README.md

 6. Press the "Capture" button to take a screenshot.
 7. Press the "View entries" button to print all entries saved in the game console

-### Addon 2: AnotherAddon
+### Addon 2: MythicKeyManager

-**Description:** AnotherAddon demonstrates more advanced Lua scripting techniques.
+**Description:** This addon helps manage and coordinate Mythic+ keys within your guild or friends group.

 **Features:**
+- Custom UI elements resembling a key manager interface
+- Display and share available Mythic+ keys
-- Advanced event handling
+- Basic event handling for refreshing key data
-- Data storage and retrieval
+- Data storage and retrieval between sessions
-- Interactive UI components
+- Interactive UI components for refreshing and viewing keys

 **Usage:**
 1. Download the `AnotherAddon` folder.